quotient-im/gtad/README.md

   Visual C++ 2017 15.7 (Windows), or newer
 - any build system that works with CMake and/or qmake should be fine:
   GNU Make, ninja (any platform), NMake, jom (Windows) are known to work.
+- for the actual invocation - clang-format in your PATH or CLANG_FORMAT variable having a full path to clang-format.

 #### Linux
 Just install things from the list above using your preferred package manager.